Asttryd/Rastros_da_mata_APP/README.md

 - teach people (especially, but not limited to kids) on how they can grow their own food at home;

+- Encourage people to have more healthy and balanced meals

-- help to reduce the quantity of pesticide used to make the plants grow, making the quality of life increase, even if just by a little bit!
+- help reduce the quantity of pesticide used to make the plants grow, making life quality increase, even if just by a little bit!

 This project covers 2 of the 17 United Nations Sustainable Development Goals: